entur/moradin/README.md

 Docker image for downloading and CSV zip file from GCS and import it in elasticsearch.

+Moradin is the bash script which performs the following functionalities.

 ##Requirements:
 - Elasticsearch up and running.
 Host and port for running elasticsearch via pelias configuration.
 - Service account for accessing the bucket where the CSV zip file exists.